Role Based Access Control

-Remote Desktop Manager role-based security system allows to create a granular protection system that is quite flexible.
+Remote Desktop Manager role-based access control allows to create a granular protection system that is quite flexible.
 However, flexibility comes at a price and sometimes making the wrong choices could increase the time involved in managing the system.

 The following recommendations are based on our experience with the system and the ideas shared by our community.
-Follow these guidelines, as they will help you to use the role-based security system efficiently.
+Follow these guidelines, as they will help you to use the role-based access control efficiently.

-Here are the main key points of the role based security system:
+Here are the main key points of the role based access system:

 •Security is inherited: child items and folders are covered by a parent folder’s security.

 •Permissions can be overridden: a permission set on a sub folder will override the parent item’s permission.